 The NACRO Resettlement Advice Service provides extensive advice to people with criminal records on the law, employment issues and more.
 You can contact their helpline as follows:-

 Tel:- 020 7840 1212

 The National Appropriate Adult Network is a charity which helps children, young adults and people who are mentally vulnerable being arrested or interviewed by the Police by providing a network of Appropriate Adults to look after the interviewee's interests.

-Caring For Ex-Offenders aims to reduce reoffending by reintegrating ex-offenders into society through the local church.
+Caring For Prison Leavers aims to reduce reoffending by reintegrating ex-offenders into society through the local church.
 They provide people attending local churches with training and advice to enable them to support ex-offenders to live transformed lives.

 Bounce Back is a charity and social enterprise focussed on training and employment of ex offenders.

-The Offenders Families Helpline offers lots of information about what to expect if a member of your family is arrested, has to go to court, or is remanded in custody.
+The National Prisoners’ Families Helpline offers lots of information about what to expect if a member of your family is arrested, has to go to court, or is remanded in custody.